mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Choose one of the following.

-Commander: You command one of your clan’s mighty starships.
+Commander: You command one of your clan's mighty starships.
 Shipmaster: You advise the captain on technical matters and administer a ship.